JacobNoahGlik/GradeAssistant_PoC/README.md

 1. Download the `credentials.json` file
 2. Update the `client-ID` and `client-secret` with your own, given to you by Google when you register an OAuth 2.0 client with Google via Google API Dashboard's [credential manager](https://console.cloud.google.com/apis/credentials).
 Go to the [Startup Endpoints section](#Startup-Endpoints) of this readme for a walkthrough on setting up your Google Project credentials.
 3. Update the AI token
    1. Go to [replicate's website](https://replicate.com/docs/get-started/python#authenticate) to create a free account (by linking your GitHub account).
-NOTE: you get 10 free API calls to the AI.
-You may wish to add a payment method.
-This will charge you approx $0.000021 per API call using the default settings.
+NOTE: you get ten free API calls to the AI.
+You can add a payment method.
+Using the default settings will charge you approximately $0.000021 per API call.
 Feel free to set a monthly "Spend Limit" on [their billing page](https://replicate.com/account/billing).
-Supported models and pricing can be found on [their pricing page, in the language models section](https://replicate.com/pricing#language-models)
+Supported models and pricing can be found on [their pricing page in the language models section](https://replicate.com/pricing#language-models)
       1. Model Options:
          1. meta/llama-2-13b
          2. meta/llama-2-13b-chat